3 Nail Color Trends Bringing Good Vibes To The 2022 Manicure

-When it comes to picking a nail polish color, there's no right or wrong choice.
-Still, the stakes can seem high when you're standing in front of a wall of options, or have your entire collection lined up in front of you, and have to choose a single color that fits your mood and energy.
-In these situations, when I'm indecisive, I think about helpful advice I received from Walaa, an expert in color theory, who told me to, "Pick the first color that catches your eye."
+When it comes to picking a nail polish colour, there's no right or wrong choice.
+Still, the stakes can seem high when you're standing in front of a wall of options, or have your entire collection lined up in front of you, and have to choose a single colour that fits your mood and energy.
+In these situations, when I'm indecisive, I think about helpful advice I received from Walaa, an expert in colour theory, who told me to, "Pick the first colour that catches your eye."
 She calls it, a practice of trusting your instinct.

+It's easier to trust my gut when I feel inspired.
+From a tonal perspective, there are a few specific colour trends that are predicted to be big in 2022 for one reason: because they spark joy.
+Ahead, three nail founders predict the colour trends that will be big this year, If nothing else, it might help make your next nail-polish decision a little easier.
+Who knows, you might surprise yourself picking that bright blue from the wall in 30 seconds flat.

 Advertisement